This is our review of the best inshore spinning rods for 2021.

 13 FISHING Omen Green

 The Omen Green is a rod for the strong-willed angler.
 Its strong, rigid graphite blank is coupled with an innovative concept that allows it to be cast with a flat line with ease.
-The rod is a balanced medley of power and sensitivity, with a needlepoint tip that provides great line control.
+This inshore rod is a balanced medley of power and sensitivity, with a needlepoint tip that provides great line control.

 - Unbelievably lightweight